 Tracking showed that the weeks when I went running I got more done, fantastic.

 When I let my health score drop everything else dropped, then I’d quickly slip down mentally and feel like a loser.

 Running, as painfull and unattractive as it is, gets my head in a significantly better place.

-I get to run, read, be out in the park and have time on my own, this all works for me, better than a day in front of Netflix.
+This all works for me as I run, read, be out in the park and have time on my own, better than a day in front of Netflix.